MJ Cole: Career

-In 2014, he co-wrote and produced "Nobody But You" for Mary J. Blige with Sam Smith and Jimmy Napes, and again in early 2015 on Napes' own Making of Me EP.
+In 2014, he co-wrote and produced "Nobody but You" for Mary J. Blige with Sam Smith and Jimmy Napes, and again in early 2015 on Napes' own Making of Me EP.

 He collaborated with T Williams on "Privilege", released in 2015 on Today Records and Tomorrow Records and released "Bouldaz" on Disclosure's Method White label the same year.

 Cole continued to produce for artists across the musical spectrum.
 Dizzee Rascal's "Bassline Junkie", Example's "Something in the Water" and Katy B's "Blue Eyes" were all produced by Cole.
 He has also remixed tracks for Amy Winehouse, Mariah Carey, De La Soul, Alicia Keys and many more.
 He released remixes of Jess Glynne's "Hold My Hand" on Atlantic and DJ Fresh and Adam F's "Believer" on Ministry of Sound.

 He released "Alcatraz" on Redlight's Lobster Boy Records in early 2016.
 This was followed by "The Rumble" in August 2016.
 A hard hitting, genre crossing record featuring hotly tipped UK MC AJ Tracey.
-Cole said of the record that it was "a slice of London, the energy of now, a fusion of all that is exciting in the U.K. for us."
+Cole said of the record that it was "a slice of London, the energy of now, a fusion of all that is exciting in the U.K. for us".

 Through 2017 to 2018, Cole has been releasing a steady selection of singles under the 892 label, including "Pictures in My Head" and "Soak It Up".
 Some singles would also be accompanied by VIP mixes, also created by Cole.
 In 2018, he released a new EP entitled "Foundations", stating that the project "takes a step away from my more traditional form of writing".

+Cole, alongside The 1975's drummer and electronic musician, George Daniel, co-produced the No Rome track "1:45am" featuring Bearface which released 30 July 2020.

 Alongside his producing, writing and remixing work, Cole continues to tour as a DJ at festivals and clubs around the world.
 Cole has also written and produced scores for several major TV advertising campaigns including the Schwartz "The Sound of Taste" campaign and wrote a piece called "Lava" for O2.
 Cole was also responsible for the construction and design of a new recording studio complex in Clerkenwell called The Gin Factory.